w3c/webextensions/proposals/user-scripts-api.md

 User script support will have a multiphase design and implementation process.
 The initial implementation has the following goals:

-- Achieving functional parity with MV2 for user scripts managers
+- Achieving functional parity with MV2 for user scripts managers, enabling migration to Manifest V3
-- Setting the foundations needed for future enhancements
+- Setting the foundations needed for future enhancements that will allow the browser to take more responsibility for the user script injection
 - Limiting abusability

 ### Initial Requirements